Rocky Mountain. High.

 There’s a tiny chapel stuck to the edge of the cliffs and then, the trail continues up a sort of “staircase” to the peak.
 The only downside?
 The cigarette butts littering the area around the marker at the high point.
 We’re surrounded by terrible tobacco addicts.
 It would be marginally less aggravating if they would clean up after themselves.
 J. complained out loud and the woman behind him agreed.
 “Up here in the fresh air, no less!” she replied.

 We snacked a little and watched the wind blow the clouds east.
-Slightly north of us, there was a wide streak of rain falling from high up – maybe too high to even hit the ground.
-The clouds boiled upwards in the distance and there was a cold bite in the air that I haven’t felt for months now.
+Slightly north of us, there was a wide streak of rain falling from high up — maybe too high to even hit the ground.
+The clouds boiled upwards in the distance and there was a cold bite in the air that I hadn’t felt for months.
 My ears were cold.
 Fall is coming.

 Pics look fab!
 I think the feeling of being on top of the world just does it for me.
 I’d do anything to get to be back living in Switzerland again.